-The Tetrex Crest Wrap is constructed of synthetic and textile uppers.
+Merrell Men's Tetrex Crest Wrap Sport Sandal, Black, 11 Medium US is constructed of synthetic and textile uppers.
 The shoe has a traditional lace closure and is perforated at the foot bed for moisture control.
 A Lycra® neoprene lining and EVA midsole are added for added comfort and stability.
 Designed with a webbed design near the heel for airflow.
 This product also incorporates the M Select™ WET GRIP sipped lugs, which are designed for greater traction.
 The shoe is available in 2 colors for men, 3 colors for women.

-Alternatives: KEEN Men’s Rialto H2, Sandal for The Outdoors or Teva Mens Men’s M Omnium 2 Sport Sandal
+- Alternatives: KEEN - Men's Rialto H2 Sandal for the Outdoors, Black/Gargoyle, 9 M US, Sandal for The Outdoors or Teva Mens Men’s M Omnium 2 Sport Sandal

 All Out Blaze Aero Sport

-The All Out Blaze Aero Sport shoes is constructed of a breathable synthetic material with the Merrell Omni-Fit™ lacing System for a great fit.
+Merrell Men's All Out Blaze Aero Sport Hiking Water Shoe, Khaki, 10 M US shoes is constructed of a breathable synthetic material with the Merrell Omni-Fit™ lacing System for a great fit.
 The Vibram® TC5+out sole and a heel counter is added for comfort and stability.
 The shoe is available in 3 colors for men and 2 colors for women.

 All Out Blaze Sieve